axeber01/axeber01.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Center for Mathematical Sciences, Lund University, and Arm Research.
-My research is funded by the Wallenberg AI, Autonomous Systems and Software Program (WASP)
+I am a machine learning engineer at Arm.
+I was previously an industrial PhD student at Arm and Lund University, in collaboration with the Wallenberg AI, Autonomous Systems and Software Program (WASP).

-My research interests include
+My research interests include machine learning for computer vision and audio processing.
+You can find my publications on my [Google scholar profile](https://scholar.google.com/citations?user=8ajzhYYAAAAJ).

-1. Geometric deep learning with applications in computer vision, SLAM and autonomous driving.
-1. Ordinal regression techniques for deep learning.
-1. Localization problems in sensor networks.